codeclimate/codeclimate-rubocop/config/contents/metrics/parameter_lists.md

-This cop checks for methods with too many parameters.
+Checks for methods with too many parameters.

 The maximum number of parameters is configurable.
 Keyword arguments can optionally be excluded from the total count,